 - 1. The assigned SCO will review the complaint, supporting documentation, and begin the investigation.
-The SCO will contact the student (via e-mail, phone, and/or letter sent to current address on file).
-The notice will include, but not limited to the following: - Request to schedule a preliminary conference with the SCO. - Advised the student on the alleged violation(s), the investigation, and procedures. - Offer the student the opportunity to respond to the allegation(s) and evidence gathered.
-The student will have seven (7) working days1 to provide a written response to the complaint. - 2.
-The student may identify a support person of their choosing during the entire complaint process, also referred to as a support person.
+The investigation will be conducted in a manner appropriate in light of the circumstances of the case.
+The investigation may include, but is not limited to, conducting interviews of the parties involved, and any witnesses (witnesses must have observed the acts in question or have information relevant to the incident); and gathering, examining, and preserving other relevant documents and physical, written, and electronic evidence.
+The complainant and the respondent will be made aware of any interim measures or accommodations that have been put into place that directly affect them, such as a no contact agreement, academic, and/ or housing accommodations. - 2.
+The SCO will contact the respondent (via e-mail, phone, and/or letter sent to current address on file).
+The notice will include, but not limited to the following: - Request to schedule a preliminary conference with the SCO. - Advise the respondent on the alleged violation(s), the investigation, and procedures. - Offer the respondent the opportunity to respond to the allegation(s) and evidence gathered.
+The student will have seven (7) business days2 to provide a written response to the complaint. - When scheduling meetings, SCO will refer to university class schedules to determine the best possible time to schedule a meeting.
+Students are expected to treat notices from the SCO with the utmost priority and to communicate any potential conflicts as soon as possible.
+While requests to re-schedule a meeting can be made, they can be denied if deemed for an inadequate reason or deemed an attempt to delay/avoid addressing the allegations. - 3.
+The respondent may identify a support person of their choosing during the entire standard resolution process, also referred to as a support person.
 This support person is available to help students retain their composure and think more clearly.
 Because this is an educational process, students must always speak for themselves.
 While a support person may offer advice and encouragement, the support person may not represent or speak for the student.
 The University reserves the right to remove or dismiss disruptive support person(s) or those who do not abide by restrictions on participation.
 Additionally, the University is not required to reschedule a meeting or hearing if the support person cannot attend a meeting or hearing.
-An individual named by either party as a witness or potential witness should not serve in the role of support person to either party. - 3.
-The student may elect to not participate in the investigation.
-If the student elects not to participate in or fails to attend the investigation, the SCO may decide the matter in the student's absence.
+An individual named by either party as a witness or potential witness should not serve in the role of support person to either party. - 4.
+The respondent may elect to not participate in the investigation.
+If the respondent elects not to participate in or fails to attend the investigation, the SCO may decide the matter in the student's absence.
 Failure to cooperate or appear will not delay the outcome of the matter.
-A student's failure to participate in the investigation will not prevent an investigation from taking place or a decision from being made. - 4.
-If the student elects to participate in the investigation, the SCO will explain the student conduct process, provide a copy of this procedures, and review the alleged violation(s) with the student during the scheduled primary conference.
-The student will be provided a reasonable opportunity to share his or her perspective, provide information to the SCO, and respond to the information presented. - 5.
-The SCO will review the evidence to determine if any violation of the Code of Conduct occurred.
-The investigation will be completed by the SCO usually within 30 days of the complaint if not sooner.
-If extenuating circumstances warrant an investigation taking longer than 30 calendar days until resolution, this will be communicated with both parties. - 6.
-The SCO will provide the VPSA (or designee) with an investigation memo which includes a summary of findings.
-The VPSA (or designee) will provide an incident determination letter to appropriate parties along with information regarding the process to appeal the decision.
-If a timely appeal is not filed, the sanctions and any other outcomes designed to remedy the effects of the conduct and prevent further occurrences will take place will be final.
+A student's failure to participate in the investigation will not prevent an investigation from taking place or a decision from being made. - 5.
+If the respondent elects to participate in the investigation, the SCO will explain the student conduct process, provide a copy of this procedures, and review the alleged violation(s) with the respondent during the scheduled primary conference.
+The respondent will be provided a